 Most engineering technicians work 40 hours a week in laboratories, offices, manufacturing or industrial plants or on construction sites.
 Some may be exposed to hazards from equipment, chemicals or toxic materials.

-If you plan to earn a bachelor’s degree in engineering, please ask your academic advisor about ensuring that you follow a transferrable associate degree plan.
+If you plan to earn a bachelor’s degree in engineering, please consult with an advisor to make sure you follow a transferrable associate degree plan.